bloiseleo/ObsidianBackup/Linguagens/Terminal/ASCII.md

 The ASCII character set is a system to represent letters, characters and control signals.
 This encoding system contains 128 signals: 95 graphic signs, 33 control signals and uses 7 bits to represent it all.
 As we know, one byte has 8 bits.
 So, as it only uses 7 bits to represent the letters and other things, the unused bit is used by the encoding algorithms to do a lot of things.
 For example, the UNICODE uses this bit to indicate that value will exceed the 7 bits needed and it will use another byte to represent it.

 In the ASCII, every byte is used to represent a single character and it does not determines how this conversion to bytes must be done.
+The ASCII is just a table that